-Biden outlines how U.S. will evacuate interpreters who served with troops in Afghanistan as Taliban seizes on swift American exit
+Biden outlines how U.S. will evacuate interpreters who served with troops in Afghanistan as Taliban seize on swift American exit

-WASHINGTON – President Joe Biden on Thursday pledged to evacuate thousands of interpreters who served alongside troops in Afghanistan, as well as their families, as the Taliban seizes on a swift withdrawal of U.S. troops from the country.
+WASHINGTON – President Joe Biden on Thursday pledged to evacuate thousands of interpreters who served alongside troops in Afghanistan, as well as their families, as the Taliban seize on a swift withdrawal of U.S. troops from the country.

 “We’re also going to continue to make sure that we take on the Afghan nationals who work side-by -side with U.S. forces, including interpreters and translators,” Biden said in a speech from the White House.